Whatever You Call It, AI Search Traffic Engages More Than Any Other Channel

 Three practical takeaways, in rough order of importance.

 Track AI Search as its own channel, not bucketed with Organic Search.
 Most analytics tools, including older Google Analytics setups, dump AI search referrals into Organic Search or Referral.
 That hides the quality difference.
-If you cannot see AI Search on its own, you cannot decide anything about it.
+If you can't see AI Search on its own, you can't decide anything about it.
 Clickport classifies AI Search as its own channel out of the box.
 Some other privacy-friendly tools have started doing the same.
 GA4 can be coaxed into surfacing AI sources, but it takes manual setup.
 We covered the attribution mechanics in full in How to Track AI Search Traffic.

 The tactics debate is unsettled.
-The value question is not.
+The value question isn't.
 Whether GEO is its own discipline or just SEO, whether you should write llms.txt files, whether content chunking matters, none of that changes the part I can measure.
 The visitors who make it to your site from an LLM citation are the most engaged stream you have.
 Whatever you do that earns more of those citations pays back more per visitor than any other channel.

 A short note on what this piece is not